-Joel Rose is the co-founder and CEO of New Classrooms, a non-profit venture that helps schools redesign classrooms and curricula in order to customize teaching and learning.
-New Classrooms’ spotlight program, Teach to One, offers an innovative personalized math learning platform for middle and high school students.
+Joel Rose is the co-founder and CEO of New Classrooms, a nonprofit organization that brings personalized learning to students nationwide, and helps schools redesign classrooms and curricula in order to customize teaching and learning.
+New Classrooms’ program, Teach to One, offers innovative solutions to personalize math learning for middle and high school students.

 Could you tell us a bit about the founding of New Classrooms?

-When I was teaching, I remember my principal gave me these papers that showed the incoming grade levels of the kids in my class.
-I taught fifth grade, and some students were at a second-grade level, some were at an eighth-grade level, and everything in between.
-And then he gave me a set of fifth-grade textbooks, and he said, “Good luck.”
-And I tried the best I could, but there was no possible way I could possibly meet the needs of every student, every day when I was a teacher.
-I don’t think any teacher truly can.
+Early in my career when I was a teacher, I remember when my principal handed me a sheet of paper with the incoming grade levels of my students.
+I taught fifth grade, but some of my students were at a second-grade level, some at an eighth-grade level, and everything in between.
+And then he gave me a set of fifth-grade textbooks.
+I tried the best I could, but there was no possible way I could possibly meet the needs of every student, every day when I was a teacher.
+This experience is what led to the founding of New Classrooms and our mission to give teachers the tools they need to make math accessible to each and every student.

 Was math your favorite subject growing up?

-Math—I liked the fact that the answers were either right or wrong.
+Math was in fact my favorite subject in school.
+I liked that answers were either right or wrong.

-How has Teach to One: Math changed over the years?
+How has Teach to One changed over the years?

 How have teachers responded to Teach to One?